Skip to main content

 Water and Power Systems Integration

-NREL researchers evaluate synergies between energy and water infrastructure to identify opportunities where greater integration can lead to mutual benefits and improved reliability and resiliency.
+NREL researchers evaluate synergies between energy and water infrastructure to identify opportunities where greater integration can lead to mutual benefits and improved reliability.

 Photo of a hydropower dam with a rainbow in the background.